RECALL OF METFORMIN EXTENDED RELEASE

 - sexual health issues

 - foot problems

-Speak to a doctor before stopping metformin or any other antidiabetic medication.
+A person should consult their doctor before stopping metformin or any other antidiabetic medication.

 - weight management